cameronmcginley/course-dashboard/src/README.md

 1. Git
    - Install at: https://git-scm.com/downloads
 2. Node.js
-   - Only if changes were made to the project
    - Install at: https://nodejs.org/en/download/
 3. Firebase CLI
    - Execute command in Commpand Prompt after installing Node.js:\